linz/elevation/docs/usage.md

 ### Virtual file system

-GDAL allows you to run command on a file that is not on your local machine using a virtual file systems path:
+GDAL allows you to run commands on a file that is not on your local machine using a virtual file system path:

 - `/vsicurl/https://nz-elevation.s3-ap-southeast-2.amazonaws.com/[PATH]`
 - `/vsis3/s3://nz-elevation/[PATH]`